-The Short Film Worx initiative is run and governed by the AIYFF, but your principal mentor and main point of contact will be Stephen de Villiers.
-Throughout the process, there will be a number of other mentors who you will work and come into contact with.
+The Short Film Worx initiative is run and governed by the AIYFF, Beyond Content and the City of Norwood, Payneham and St. Peters.
+Throughout the process, the mentors who you will work and come into contact with are as follows.

 Stephen de Villiers is an award-winning writer/director who originally hails from South Africa, but is now proud to call Australia home.
 A graduate of the directing program at AFTRS he has written and/or directed over 12 short films.
 During his career he is fortunate enough to have worked with some of South Africa and Australia’s top actors, while Super Sounds, his last short, has screened at over 40 top film festivals, including Giffoni (Italy), Flickerfest (Sydney), San Francisco International Film Festival, while it won Best Film at the Fleurieu Film Festival in his home state of South Australia.

 You can learn more about Stephen in the promo video above, or by visiting any of the following links.